Understanding Users' Interaction with Login Notifications: Results

+We observed a low comprehension of what might have caused the notification, especially in the malicious group.
+One explanation might be the temporal connection between logging in and receiving the notification.
+From \aptLtoX[graphic=no, type=html]{\textbf{MQ6}}{\ref{app:part2:q6}}, we know that about two-thirds read it immediately, and most of the others within a few hours.
+Hence, participants in the legitimate treatment had indeed a connection, and their understanding was substantially better.
+This influence of contextual factors was already observed by prior work on warning design~\cite{reeder-18-warning-reaction, gorski-20-pd-for-crypto-apis} and could be achieved by including a \emph{Why Notification} section.
+Some websites already do (see Section~\ref{sec:background}), and we will elaborate on this in the discussion.\\

-\summarybox{ About 80\% saw the notification.
-Participants in the legit treatment who triggered it themselves understood what it was telling them and reacted accordingly.
+\begin{shaded} {\textbf{Summary}} {About 80\% saw the notification.
+Participants in the legitimate treatment who triggered it themselves understood what it was telling them and reacted accordingly.
 In the malicious treatment where participants did not have this context, only 22\% changed their password, and they had more difficulties explaining the circumstances.
-Hence, the number of password changes in the malicious treatment is substantially lower than expected, while we could not confirm the tendency to unnecessary password changes. }
+Hence, the number of password changes in the malicious treatment is substantially lower than expected.}\end{shaded}